thunderamith25/MARVEL-D-P/README.md

 This project involves designing a simple short-circuit protection circuit using a relay, LEDs, and a battery-powered motor system.
 The goal is to prevent damage to components by cutting off power in case of a short circuit.

 ### Circuit Explanation
-1) Power Source: The circuit is powered by a 6V battery pack (four 1.5V AA batteries in series).
+1)Power Source: The circuit is powered by a 6V battery pack (four 1.5V AA batteries in series).

 2)Relay (KS2E-M-DC5): The heart of the protection mechanism is a 5V relay, which acts as an automatic switch to disconnect the load in case of a short circuit.